howletmj/ECE434/FinalProject/ReadMe.md

 2. Run setup.sh in MFRCBellDisplay subfolder
 3. Make clean in MFRCBellDisplay subfolder
 4. Make in MFRCBellDisplay subfolder
+5. Modify logtosheetd.py to use your own google sheet
 5. Run MFRC522

 ## Additional Information